-At its First Regular Session of 2005, the Board endorsed "Exiting Emergencies".16 The Board requested that the statement below be added to the policy compendium.
+At its First Regular Session of 2005, the Board endorsed "Exiting Emergencies".18

-- 21. WFP recognizes that a realistic and deliberate exit strategy, planned with government and other partners and clearly stated at the beginning of an EMOP, can help to facilitate more effective country responses after the initial stage of an emergency.
+- 23. WFP recognizes that a realistic and deliberate exit strategy, planned with government and other partners, and clearly stated at the beginning of an emergency operation (EMOP), can help to facilitate more effective country responses after the initial stage of an emergency.
 "Exiting" for WFP means either i) the withdrawal of WFP assistance from an EMOP or from a country, or ii) a shift to a longer-term programme to protect and improve livelihoods and resilience.
-WFP will endeavour to ensure that exit strategies become part of its emergency responses, and that principles of good exiting guide future practice. - 22.
+WFP will endeavour to ensure that exit strategies become part of its emergency responses, and that principles of good exiting guide future practice. - 24.
 The overall objective for most emergency interventions is to restore to pre-emergency levels the capacity of communities and vulnerable populations to access food.
-WFP emergency aid should be part of broader national and international efforts to achieve this outcome, and should be joined with other forms of assistance, including appropriate non-food assistance.
+WFP emergency aid should be part of broader national and international efforts to achieve this outcome, and should be joined with other forms of necessary assistance, including appropriate non-food assistance.
 Exit strategies from emergencies should aim to withdraw WFP support without compromising communities' regained ability to meet their own food needs.
-Emergency response, particularly in relation to recurrent shocks, is more effective when it is carried out in the context of a longer-term strategy for capacity-building and resilience.17
+Emergency response, particularly in relation to recurrent shocks, is more effective when it is carried out in the context of a longer-term strategy for capacity-building and resilience.19